Autodesk (NASDAQ:ADSK) Updates Q1 2023 Earnings Guidance

-Autodesk (NASDAQ:ADSK – Get Rating) updated its first quarter 2023 earnings guidance on Thursday.
+Autodesk (NASDAQ:ADSK – Get Rating) issued an update on its first quarter 2023 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $1.300-$1.360 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.450.
 The company issued revenue guidance of $1.15 billion-$1.16 billion, compared to the consensus revenue estimate of $1.16 billion.Autodesk also updated its FY 2023 guidance to $6.460-$6.830 EPS.

-Several research firms have weighed in on ADSK.
-Griffin Securities lowered their target price on Autodesk from $340.00 to $300.00 and set a buy rating on the stock in a research note on Friday, February 25th.
-Royal Bank of Canada lowered their target price on Autodesk from $343.00 to $300.00 and set an outperform rating on the stock in a research note on Tuesday, February 22nd.
-Rosenblatt Securities lowered their target price on Autodesk from $340.00 to $300.00 and set a buy rating on the stock in a research note on Friday, February 25th.
-Credit Suisse Group lowered their target price on Autodesk from $450.00 to $440.00 and set an outperform rating on the stock in a research note on Wednesday, November 24th.
-Finally, Morgan Stanley reduced their price target on Autodesk from $344.00 to $277.00 and set an equal weight rating for the company in a report on Wednesday, February 23rd.
-Two research analysts have rated the stock with a sell rating, two have assigned a hold rating and eighteen have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has a consensus rating of Buy and an average price target of $292.85.
+Autodesk (NASDAQ:ADSK – Get Rating) last posted its quarterly earnings results on Thursday, February 24th.
+The software company reported $0.98 EPS for the quarter, topping the Zacks’ consensus estimate of $0.91 by $0.07.
+Autodesk had a net margin of 11.33% and a return on equity of 55.95%.
+The firm had revenue of $1.21 billion for the quarter, compared to analysts’ expectations of $1.20 billion.
+During the same period in the prior year, the business posted $0.80 earnings per share.
+The business’s revenue for the quarter was up 16.6% on a year-over-year basis.
+As a group, equities research analysts expect that Autodesk will post 4.28 earnings per share for the current fiscal year.

-In other news, CFO Deborah Clifford sold 3,953 shares of the business’s stock in a transaction that occurred on Wednesday, March 9th.
-The stock was sold at an average price of $202.71, for a total transaction of $801,312.63.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, CAO Stephen W. Hope sold 197 shares of the business’s stock in a transaction that occurred on Tuesday, January 11th.
-The shares were sold at an average price of $260.47, for a total value of $51,312.59.
+In other news, CFO Deborah Clifford sold 3,953 shares of the firm’s stock in a transaction that occurred on Wednesday, March 9th.
+The shares were sold at an average price of $202.71, for a total transaction of $801,312.63.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, CAO Stephen W. Hope sold 197 shares of the firm’s stock in a transaction that occurred on Tuesday, January 11th.
+The stock was sold at an average price of $260.47, for a total transaction of $51,312.59.
 The disclosure for this sale can be found here.
-0.11% of the stock is owned by insiders.
+Company insiders own 0.11% of the company’s stock.

-Large investors have recently made changes to their positions in the business.
-EverSource Wealth Advisors LLC bought a new stake in Autodesk in the fourth quarter valued at $28,000.
-Titleist Asset Management LTD. bought a new stake in Autodesk in the fourth quarter valued at $207,000.
-Cypress Capital Group bought a new stake in Autodesk in the fourth quarter valued at $208,000.
-HB Wealth Management LLC bought a new stake in Autodesk in the fourth quarter valued at $230,000.
-Finally, Penserra Capital Management LLC grew its position in Autodesk by 22.6% in the fourth quarter.
-Penserra Capital Management LLC now owns 1,063 shares of the software company’s stock valued at $297,000 after acquiring an additional 196 shares during the period.
-Hedge funds and other institutional investors own 88.07% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of ADSK.
+Thrivent Financial for Lutherans grew its stake in Autodesk by 306.0% in the 4th quarter.
+Thrivent Financial for Lutherans now owns 44,018 shares of the software company’s stock valued at $12,377,000 after acquiring an additional 33,177 shares during the period.
+Glenmede Trust Co.
+NA grew its stake in Autodesk by 2.9% in the 4th quarter.
+Glenmede Trust Co.
+NA now owns 41,125 shares of the software company’s stock valued at $11,563,000 after acquiring an additional 1,178 shares during the period.
+Toroso Investments LLC boosted its stake in Autodesk by 35.3% during the 4th quarter.
+Toroso Investments LLC now owns 7,924 shares of the software company’s stock worth $2,228,000 after purchasing an additional 2,067 shares during the last quarter.
+NewEdge Advisors LLC boosted its stake in Autodesk by 104.4% during the 4th quarter.
+NewEdge Advisors LLC now owns 3,888 shares of the software company’s stock worth $1,093,000 after purchasing an additional 1,986 shares during the last quarter.
+Finally, Silvercrest Asset Management Group LLC boosted its stake in Autodesk by 6.9% during the 4th quarter.
+Silvercrest Asset Management Group LLC now owns 2,626 shares of the software company’s stock worth $738,000 after purchasing an additional 170 shares during the last quarter.
+88.07% of the stock is currently owned by institutional investors and hedge funds.

 Autodesk Company Profile (Get Rating)